sivasakthi037/Dream/README.md

-Hey this is a web-app build in considering fully annonymous thoughts sharing platform.
+Hey this is a web-app built in considering fully annonymous thoughts sharing platform.